tallstackui/tallstackui/README.md

 ## Introduction

-[TallStackUi](https://tallstackui.com/) is a powerful suite of Blade components for TALL Stack apps.
+[TallStackUI](https://tallstackui.com/) is a powerful suite of Blade components for TALL Stack apps.

 ## Documentation

 [Visit our website to see the documentation](https://tallstackui.com/docs)

+## Sponsorship

+If you want to support the development of TallStackUI, you can do so by [becoming a sponsor](https://github.com/sponsors/devajmeireles).

 ## Need Help?